CSCfi/Kielipankki-utilities/docs/howto_maintain_resource_lists_database.md

 In order to add a corpus to the **list of published resources**, set the status to 'production' and save the change.

+The resource-specific **Resource group pages** are automatically filled with their corresponding entries from the database.

 The corpus lists are offered in the Kielipankki portal in English: